Genio-The-Haiku-IDE/Genio/Readme.md

 We gladly accept contributions, especially for bug fixes.
 Feel free to submit PRs.
 For code contributions, prefer Haiku API over posix, where applicable.
 We (try to) stick to the Haiku style for code, although with a few differences.

-## Branches

-Currently there are various branches on the Github repository:

-*   main - this is the main branch, which we always try to keep in a relatively stable state
-*   feature/* - these branches are where we develop new features, before merging into main

 ## License